glebersh/Greenhouse-Estate-Landing-Page/README.md

 ## About

-Simple landing page with responsive design.
+Simple landing page with responsive design and a bit of animation.

 ## Tech stack